alanmontgomery/ionic-react-tabs-menus-custom/README.md

 `ionic serve`

 - Custom TabMenu with TabRoutes
+- Navigate to a url (page) or perform an action by click event
 - Changing side menu with react context api hook
 - Easy custom Side Menu per tab
 - Add an object to tabs array in `TabRoutes.js` to add a new tab to the main tab bar